As our practice deepens, we learn to let go of much of the

 Facilitated by Thupten Lekshe

 The idea of “retreating” is common to many fields of human endeavour including, business, education, sport, politics, as well as spiritual traditions.
 To retreat does not mean to give up, or to cave in, or to run away; it is more about a strategic withdrawal from everyday routine to allow for intensive study and practice.
-A retreat then is always about something bigger than just the retreat itself.
+A retreat is always about pulling back in the service of more fulsome and useful engagement.

 We will maintain silence whilst in the retreat venue.
 Ideally, minimising talking as much as possible outside the venue would also be helpful.
 This will not apply to regular discussion periods during the retreat.
 As part of this noble silence, some might also refrain from writing and reading except for materials directly related to the practice of meditation.
 The purpose of noble silence is to allow the mind to let go of outer distractions and to focus as much as possible on the inner world.
 It can also be helpful to minimise eye contact with other retreatants.
 Practising restraint of the senses provides a solid foundation for inner work on the retreat.
 Volunteers helping out with the retreat may need to talk but will honour the silence as much as possible.